Tomoscorbin/ETL-framework/README.md

 - Abstractions like DeltaTable and DeltaWriter isolate complexity and support reusable logic across pipelines.

-*Note: This project is an evolving demo framework.
+*Note: This is an ongoing demo framework.
 Some elements are partially implemented or stubbed for demonstration purposes.*